 SvelteKit has various adapters.
-Like a travel power adapter lets you charge you tablet in another country with a different type of power socket, the SvelteKit adapters let you host your Svelte site on different services.
-They are needed because SvelteKit typically relies on serverless functions for SSR and different platforms handle serverless functions differently.
+Like a travel power adapter lets you charge your tablet in another country with a different type of power socket, the SvelteKit adapters let you host your Svelte site on different services.
+They are needed because SvelteKit typically relies on serverless functions for SSR, and different platforms handle serverless functions differently.
 As well as platform specific adapters, there is a node adapter, and more important for us, a static adapter .

 Let's start by installing the adapter package.
 At the time of writing SvelteKit is still in beta

 @next version we

 As well as installing the adapter, you need to tell SvelteKit to use it.
 Open your

 svelte.config.js file and ensure it contains the two lines highlighted below: